-“Well, that’s hardly newsworthy.”
-I say.
+“Well, that’s hardly newsworthy,” I say.
 “People are tuning in to see what I have to say.
 Nobody is going to pay any attention if I’m not the one speaking—plus the risk of slander will fall on whomever makes the statement.”
-The room fell silent.
+The room falls silent.

-“I’ll make the statement.”
-Allen spoke up.
+“I’ll make the statement,” Allen speaks up.
 We all look at him.

-“Sir, we have to be sure about who we are putting in front of the camera.”
+“Sir, we have to be sure about who we’re putting in front of the camera.”
 McIntyre warns.

-“So let them see Christian Grey.”
-Allen says.
+“So, let them see Christian Grey,” Allen says.
 “You get suited and booted.
 We’ll sit in your study.
-I’ll do all the talking and you sit there looking forlorn… like you are doing right now.
+I’ll do all the talking and you sit there looking forlorn… like you’re doing right now.
 We’ll put out a plea and since we don’t have police verification yet, we’ll just tell people to contact their local police department.
 We’ll also say that witnesses say that she was last seen with Harris and David as opposed to saying that they kidnapped her.
-That will further protect us from slander and they are most likely moving around more freely than Jewel, so if someone has seen them…” McIntyre debates for a moment then nods.
+That will further protect us from slander, and they’re most likely moving around more freely than Jewel, so if someone has seen them…” McIntyre debates for a moment then nods.

 With that confirmation, I change into a clean linen shirt and some black jeans and get ready for showtime.